| WVEC Legislative UpdateApril 6, 2001 Wacky Week Sevenby Gary Zuckett The next to last week at the legislature is always wild as each body is

 Conservancy, Trout Unlimited, WV Citizen Action Group, WV Rivers Coalition,

+Friends of the Cheat and the Coalition for Responsible Logging.
 The newsletter has gotten to you thanks to many dedicated volunteers who have

 showed up on Friday afternoons to fold and staple.
 They include Greg Carroll,